margaretmf/margaretmf.github.io/poetry.md

 Love moves us to understand someone who is different, and really listen.

 ## A New Day ##
-It's a new day
+It's a new day.
-Open your window to the sunlight
+Open your window to the sunlight.
-Take a deep breath and smile
+Take a deep breath and smile.
-Welcome humanity, and the world into your heart with love Close the door to peering into the lives of others Trust they are right where they are meant to be
+Welcome humanity, and the world into your heart with love.
+Close the door to peering into the lives of others.
+Trust they are right where they are meant to be.

 ## A New Day ##
-It is a new day,
-the fan is blowing,
-the water is running,
-the sound of silence plays in the background.
+It is a new day, the fan is blowing, the water is running, the sound of silence plays in the background.
 I made mistakes, reacted out of anger yesterday, yet again.
 But the sun is dawning on a new day, and I can choose to reform, and let go.
 The sun is shining on the Earth from a new angle, shedding new perspectives on things.

 ## Mortal Mind and Divine Mind ##